 Five-year-olds are developing interest in community and the world outside their own and combining ideas into more complex relations having to grow memory capacity and fine motor skills.

 Daily activities incorporate Visual Arts, structured learning activities as well as Music and Drama, P.E., Swimming, and Information Technology which are integrated into the class program.
-Hungarian (optional), Chess, Pony Riding, Rolli Polli, Swimming (fall, spring) and Skiing in the winter are offered as part of the curriculum.
+Hungarian (optional), Educational Chess, Pony Riding, Rolli Polli, Swimming (fall, spring) and Skiing in the winter are offered as part of the curriculum.

 Cheeky Monkeys (5 – 7 years) – Year 1 / Year 2

 Our academic program uses an inquiry-based approach to cover the subjects.
-Language, Mathematics, Science, Social Studies, Visual Arts, Information Technology, Music and Drama, P.E., Chess and Pony Riding are part of the daily activities.
+Language, Mathematics, Science, Social Studies, Visual Arts, Information Technology, Music and Drama, P.E., Educational Chess and Pony Riding are part of the daily activities.
 Swimming (fall, spring) and Skiing in the winter is offered as part of the curriculum.